 Securing a rental property

-You'll need to conduct viewings in person, to establish whether you like a property.
+You will need to conduct viewings in person, to establish whether you like a property.
 Ask the landlord, tenant or letting agent (whoever is conducting the viewing) about commuting times and rail ticket prices; establish how much the annual utility and council tax bills are (or whether they are included in the monthly rent), and find out about any parking restrictions.
 It's these questions that will prepare you for the additional financial commitments attached to living in the property you are viewing.
-It's also wise to visit the property and the area more than once and at different times of the day - during rush hour/the school run, after dark and at the weekend.
-Once you have found a property you like, contact your letting agent to make an offer.
+It is also wise to visit the property and the area more than once and at different times of the day - during rush hour/the school run, after dark and at the weekend.
+Once you have found a rental property in North West London that you like, contact your letting agent to make an offer.

 Signing the tenancy agreement

-When your offer on a rental property has been accepted, you'll be required to sign the Tenancy Agreement and pay the rental and damage deposits in person.
-If you are renting a property from us that is professionally managed, your deposit will be secured with My Deposits - a Government-backed protection scheme.
+When your offer on a rental property in North West London has been accepted, you'll be required to sign the Tenancy Agreement and pay the rental and damage deposits in person.
+If you are renting a property from us that is professionally managed, your deposit will be secured with mydeposits - a Government-backed protection scheme.
 If there is anything in your agreement that you don't understand - just ask.
 We want every tenant to move in knowing what is expected of them, of their landlords and of us, if we are managing the property.

 Once all the fees and deposit have cleared and the Tenancy Agreement is signed, the keys to your new home will be available for collection.
 Make sure you have read and signed an inventory just prior to taking occupancy, and read the meters as soon as you move in.
 Don't forget to notify utility providers, the local council and the electoral register of your new details.